TeselaGen/openVectorEditor/README.md

 		],
 		parts: []
 	},
 	sequenceDataHistory: {}, //clear the sequenceDataHistory if there is any left over from a previous sequence
+	sequenceDataHistory: {}, //clear the sequenceDataHistory if there is any left over from a previous sequence
 	annotationVisibility: {
 		features: false